AndMastro/GateOfTimes/README.md

 # GateOfTimes
-Small VR videogame developed for the Virtual and Augmented Reality Course at UPC.
+Small VR videogame developed for the Virtual and Augmented Reality course at UPC.